Get Your Financial Fix! Subscribe For Our Latest Planning Tips.

 Understanding Independent Living Costs

-First of all, keep in mind that the variety of living situations described as “independent” or “senior living” is very broad — some communities offer luxurious facilities and an extensive range of lifestyle amenities, while others are much simpler.
-But in general, what’s meant by independent living is a community in which you care for yourself, but your living quarters are taken care of so that you’re free from chores like cleaning, gardening, and home maintenance.
+First of all, keep in mind that the variety of living situations described as “independent” or “senior living” is very broad.
+Some communities offer luxurious facilities and an extensive range of lifestyle amenities, while others are much simpler.
+But in general, what is meant by independent living is a community in which you care for yourself, but your living quarters are taken care of so that you’re free from chores like cleaning, gardening, and home maintenance.
 In addition, transportation and meal services are provided, freeing you from the need to drive (and maintain a car) or cook if you prefer not to.

 Options available in the typical independent living community: